,

 The Juniper Flat Trailhead and Backcountry Board are on the paved road to Keys View, about a mile south of Cap Rock and 1.3 miles north of the turnoff for the Lost Horse Mine.
 The gravel parking lot has enough room for over a dozen vehicles.

-Section D - Geology Tour to Twin Tank
+Section D - Geology Tour to Twin Tanks

 Geology Tour Road is off Park Blvd.
 It is 1.6 miles west of Jumbo Rocks Campground or 6.5 miles west of Hidden Valley.
-Drive south down the graded dirt Geology Tour road 1.5 miles to the Geology Tour Trailhead and Backcountry Board.
+Drive south down the graded dirt Geology Tour road 1.5 miles to the trailhead at the Geology Tour Backcountry Board.
 There is room for four or five cars.

 This final section of the hike is by far the easiest of the three trail sections.
 The trail traverses the vast expanse of Queen Valley, providing views of the wide-open desert vistas as it transitions from the Mojave to the Colorado Desert.
 The vegetation shifts from Joshua trees and junipers to creosote bushes and cholla cacti.
-This segment ends at the Twin Tanks trailhead and Backcountry Board, with the White Tank Campground located just a half mile away.
+This segment ends at the Twin Tanks Backcountry Board trailhead.
+White Tank Campground is located just a half mile away.

 Map